Follow

 Inconsistent color schemes Clashing or over-the-top color combinations A clean, complementary color palette

-In the next section, we’ll dive into more practical tips on how to design a PowerPoint presentation that works for you and your audience, focusing on effective use of templates, visuals, and animation.
-Stay tuned because it’s about to get even easier to create presentations that leave a lasting impression.
+The next section dives into practical guidelines on how to put together a PowerPoint presentation that works for you and your audience with the right templates, visuals, and animation.
+But stay tuned, because soon it’s going to be even easier to create presentations that live on top of your audience’s minds.

 The 10–20–30 Rule: A Simple Formula for Effective PowerPoint Design

-One of the best tips I’ve learned when creating PowerPoint presentations is the 10-20-30 rule.
-I know, I know—rules can sound a bit restrictive, but trust me, this one is a game changer.
-It’s simple, effective, and ensures that your presentation stays focused and impactful.
+The 10-20-30 rule is one of the best tips I’ve picked up when making PowerPoint presentations.
+I know what you’re thinking—rules sound a little too constricting, but hear me out, this one is a lifesaver.
+It keeps it simple, effective and ensures your presentation remains targeted and impactful.
 Let me explain.

 No More Than 10 Slides

-When I first started creating presentations, I often found myself putting way too much information into them.
-The more I thought I needed to say, the more slides I created.
-It felt like each new slide had to serve a new point, but in reality, that approach just overwhelmed my audience—and me!
-That’s when I discovered the 10-slide rule.
+I remember when I just started making presentations, I would pack way too much content on them.
+The more I felt I needed to say, the more slides I created.
+Every new slide had to make a new point, or so it felt, but that only left my audience—and me!— feeling overwhelmed.
+That’s when I started practicing the 10-slide rule

-The idea here is that your entire presentation shouldn’t exceed 10 slides.
-The goal is not to overwhelm the audience with endless bullet points and walls of text.
-Instead, each slide should highlight a core concept, leaving plenty of room for discussion and interaction.
+The point is that you can’t give a presentation longer than 10 slides.
+You do not want to bombard your audience with slides full of bullet points and walls of text.
+Instead, every slide should showcase a main idea, with lots of space for discussion and back-and-forth interaction.

 Why Does This Work?

-The average person’s attention span is shrinking, especially with so much going on in the world today.
-Keeping the presentation short and sweet means your audience is less likely to zone out.
-By limiting the number of slides, you ensure that your audience remains engaged from start to finish.
+The average human’s attention span is decreasing, especially now with so much happening in this world.
+Keeping it short and sweet means your audience is less likely to zone out during the presentation.
+By constrain the number of slides you ensure that your audience is engaged from beginning to end.

 No More Than 20 Minutes

-I know how it feels when you’re just getting into the groove of presenting, and time seems to slip away faster than you expect.
-But there’s a reason why you want to keep your PowerPoint presentation under 20 minutes—and it’s not just because that’s what the 10-20-30 rule says!
+You’re just warming up for your presentation, but before you know it, time is flying by.
+But there’s a reason you want to keep your PowerPoint presentation under 20 minutes — and it’s not just because that’s what the 10-20-30 rule suggests!

-When I first started presenting, I used to think the more information I packed into a presentation, the more impressive it would be.
-But I quickly learned that audience engagement drops significantly after 10-15 minutes.
-People get distracted, lose focus, or just mentally check out.
-By keeping it under 20 minutes, you ensure that your audience remains tuned in the whole time.
+When I began to present, I thought that if I filled a presentation with information, it would be impressive.
+But I soon discovered that engagement dwindles after 10-15 minutes.
+People tune in and out or mentally check out.
+If you keep it less than 20 minutes, you make sure your audience stays tuned in the whole time.

 Why Does This Work?

-We’ve all been in those presentations where time seems to drag on.
-When you hit the 20-minute mark, people’s brains start to tune out, and your message gets lost in the noise.
-But if you wrap things up before fatigue sets in, you leave your audience wanting more.
+We’ve all experienced those presentations that are dragging on forever.
+At 20 minutes, people’s brains check out, your message gets filley-winked into the ether.
+But if you finish before the fatigue sets in, you get your audience wanting more.

 No Fonts Smaller Than 30 Points

-Here’s the thing—I’ve been guilty of using tiny fonts on slides, thinking that I could pack in more information.
+Here’s the rub — I’m guilty of using little fonts on slides, believing I could fit in more information.
 But guess what?
 No one can read it.
-In fact, research shows that text should be at least 30 points to ensure that it’s legible from the back of the room.
+Indeed, research indicates that the text must be 30 points or larger to make sure that it’s readable from the back of the room.

-I’ve learned this lesson the hard way.
-During one presentation, I used a font size that was way too small, and the people sitting at the back were squinting to read the text.
-It was awkward, and I could tell that the audience wasn’t fully focused on my presentation because they couldn’t see the details clearly.
+I’ve paid a steep price to learn this lesson.
+In one of the presentations, I used a very small font size, and the people sitting at the back were straining their eyes to read the text.
+It was awkward, and I could see that the audience wasn’t paying attention my presentation as much as they should, because they couldn’t see the details.

 Why Does This Work?

-Using a 30-point font or larger makes sure that your audience can easily read your text without straining.
-No one should have to struggle to see what’s on your slides.
-Plus, it forces you to be more selective about the content you include, which is a good thing!
+Using a font 30-point or larger ensures that your audience can glance at your text without straining their eyes.
+Nobody should be straining to see what’s on your slides.
+And it makes you more judicious about what you put in — which is for the best!

 Here’s a handy table to quickly remember the 10-20-30 rule: